dustin-archive/lifesaver-sass/README.md

 ## Important Flag

-Passing an important argument tells LifeSaver to apply an important flag to eachy property it generates.
+Passing an important argument tells LifeSaver to apply an important flag to each property it generates.

   ```scss
     // Input